Syslog (xm_syslog)

 An account failed to log on. … |

-This configuration collects plain text logs from a file.
-It uses the to_syslog_ietf() procedure to convert log records to syslog and then forwards them over UDP.
+This configuration collects plain-text logs from a file, uses the to_syslog_ietf() procedure to convert them to syslog, and then forwards the records over UDP.

 <Extension syslog>